Search

 Ship Detection SAR images –source

-• Malaria Detection: RetinaNet has been used to automate the process of malaria detection by identifying and counting normal and infected erythrocytes in blood smear images.
+• Malaria Detection: RetinaNet has automated the process of malaria detection by identifying and counting normal and infected erythrocytes in blood smear images.
 RetinaNet with ResNet50 backbone achieved test results of Average Precision (AP) of 0.90, Average Recall of 0.78, and Average Accuracy of 0.71.

 The Future of RetinaNet